by Tom Allen

 - Potential risks.

-Once a business case has been prepared, a more specific project plan can be developed for each synergy – this is the blueprint the integration team will work from when capturing synergies.
+Once a business case has been prepared, a more specific project plan can be developed for each synergy – this is the post-merger integration plan the team will work from when capturing synergies.

 4. Project Plans

 Building upon a business case, a project plan should adequately outline the tasks that must be undertaken to capture a specific synergy.
 A project plan might be granular in detail and should outline the individual(s) assigned to the task, how other resources will be allocated to the task, the due date for completion, key dependencies and any other critical matters relevant to the task.
 This process could be managed using an Excel log, which is updated manually on a regular basis (see here).
-Alternatively, a digitalized approach could be adopted – this would enable integration workstreams to collaborate in one place, track task progress in real-time and work much more efficiently with one click reporting (learn more here).
+Alternatively, a digitalized approach could be adopted – M&A software enables integration workstreams to collaborate in one place, track task progress in real-time and work much more efficiently with one click reporting.

 Tracking the progress of synergy capture across an integration project ensures accountability of workstreams and individuals assigned to specific tasks and can help ensure that an acquirer is on track to achieving the intended deal outcome.